Reinforcement Learning in Different Phases of Quantum Control: Introduction

-To manipulate the quantum system, our computer agent constructs piecewise-constant protocols of duration $T$ by choosing a drive protocol strength $h_x(t)$ at each time $t=n\delta t$, $n=\left\{0, 1,\cdots,T/\delta t\right\}$, with $\delta t$ the time-step size.
+To manipulate the quantum system, our computer agent constructs piecewise-constant protocols of duration $T$ by choosing a drive protocol strength $h_x(t)$ at each time $t=j\delta t$, $j=\left\{0, 1,\cdots,T/\delta t\right\}$, with $\delta t$ the time-step size.
 In order to make the agent learn, it is given a reward for every protocol it constructs -- the fidelity $F_h(T)=|\langle\psi_\ast|\psi(T)\rangle|^2$ for being in the target state after time $T$ following the protocol $h_x(t)$ \emph{under unitary Schr\"odinger evolution}.
 The goal of the agent is to maximize the reward in a series of attempts.
-Deprived of any knowledge about the underlying physical model, the agent collects information about already tried protocols, based on which it constructs new, improved protocols through a sophisticated biased sampling algorithm~\cite{supplementary}.
+Deprived of any knowledge about the underlying physical model, the agent collects information about already tried protocols, based on which it constructs new, improved protocols through a sophisticated biased sampling algorithm.
 In realistic applications, one does not have access to infinite control fields; for this reason, we restrict to fields $h_x(t)\in[-4,4]$, see Fig.~\ref{fig:phase_diag}b.
-Pontryagin's maximum principle further allows us to focus on bang-bang protocols (Fig.~\ref{fig:phase_diag}b, red), where $h_x(t)\in\{\pm 4\}$, although we verified that RL also works for quasi-continuous protocols with many different steps $\delta h_x$~\cite{supplementary}.
-Even though there is only one control field, the space of available protocols grows exponentially with the inverse step size $\delta t^{-1}$.
+For reasons relating to the simplicity and efficiency of the numerical simulations, throughout this work we further restrict the RL algorithm to the family of bang-bang protocols \footnote{We note that there is no proof that the family of bang-bang protocols contains the optimal protocol for the single-qubit control problem in Sec.~\ref{sec:phases}, since the present control problem is of bilinear type~\cite{OC_book} }.
+An additional advantage of focusing on bang-bang protocols is that this allows us to interpret the control phase transitions we find using the language of Statistical Mechanics~\cite{day2018glassy}.